|Frequently Asked Questions

 |We have the right to refuse service to anyone.

-will be returned to payer promptly with reason for return highlighted in the comments section of payment via PayPal.
+returned to family promptly via PayPal ONLY.
+Reason for return highlighted in the comments section of payment will be

 |On this page you will find answers to those frequently asked questions that we normally receive in our email inbox,